aptos-foundation/AIPs/aips/aip-x.md

 ## Specification

- > How will we solve the problem?
-Describe in detail precisely how this proposal should be implemented.
-Include proposed design principles that should be followed in implementing this feature.
-Make the proposal specific enough to allow others to build upon it and perhaps even derive competing implementations.

 This spec is an extension of the spec in AIP-61[^spec].
 As explained in AIP-61, to authenticate a transaction, a user needs a Groth16 ZK proof for the relation $\mathcal{R}$, with the following inputs:

 ```math